LisaHackett97/help-my-plants/TESTING.md

   - Removed int in view.
 Made quanity field hidden on form, updated contexts.py then rendered as expected

-- Bug: Can't get remove link to remove items from cart To resolved: - Updated view function:- to get the cart items and pop out the item id Then Added a form to html for the remove section
+- Bug: Can't get remove link to remove items from cart To resolve: - Updated view function:- to get the cart items and pop out the item id Then Added a form to html for the remove section.
+Bug resolved

 - Bug: Checkout page wouldn't render.
 To resolve I set up a new booking page to use instead.
 Use to branch to test with same functionality etc as original checkout page